 My mind spins at the complexity of all this.
 Perhaps your mind does too.
 But here’s the takeaway.
-Something like a like-kind exchange may shorten the number of years you plug depreciable basis into a Section 199A calculation.
-Furthermore, in some cases, you can make an election that restarts the countdown time clock.
+Something like a like-kind exchange may shorten the number of years you plug depreciable basis into a Section 199A calculation as least as compared to a taxable exchange.

-And now let’s look at the other way a Section 1031 impacts the Section 199A calculations
+And now let’s look at the other way a Section 1031 exchange impacts the Section 199A calculations

 Determining Unadjusted Basis Immediately After Acquisition

 A Section 1931 exchange also fiddles with the unadjusted depreciable basis that plugs into the Section 199A calculation as compared to an outright sale and purchase.